Double machine learning to estimate the effects of multiple treatments and their interactions: Application

 \section{Application}

 We apply the DML partial linear model to estimate the effect of three treatments on HIV-associated kidney disease in an adult HIV cohort in Nigeria.
 This is a cross-sectional study conducted at Aminu Kano Teaching Hospital in northern Nigeria between 2018 and 2019.
-The eligibility criteria for the participants includes: (i) HIV-positive, (ii) on ART for a minimum of 6 months, and (iii) between 18 and 70 years of age, as detailed in the study protocol \citet{aliyu2019optimal}.
 The first visit (baseline) collected demographic and clinical information from participants.
-The final visit (5-9 weeks after baseline) collected blood samples to access the estimated glomerular filtration rate (eGFR).
+The final visit (5-9 weeks after baseline) collected blood samples to assess the estimated glomerular filtration rate (eGFR), a measure for kidney function.

-Table \ref{tab: treatment info} summarizes the usage information of three treatments in this study: \begin{enumerate} \item All participants are on one of three ART regimens of different core agents: Non-Nucleoside Reverse Transcriptase Inhibitor (NNRTI), boosted Protease Inhibitor (bPI), or Dolutegravir (DTG).
+Table \ref{tab: treatment info} summarizes the usage information of three treatments in this study: \begin{enumerate} \item All participants are on one of three types of antiretroviral therapy (ART) based on different core agents: Non-Nucleoside Reverse Transcriptase Inhibitor (NNRTI), boosted Protease Inhibitor (bPI), or Dolutegravir (DTG).
 This is denoted by a three-class categorical variable $A_{\text{ART}}$. \item Some patients are using Tenofovir Disoproxil Fumarate (TDF) while others are not.
 This is denoted by a binary variable $A_{\text{TDF}}$. \item Some patients are using anti-hypertensive (anti-HTN) medications while others are not.
-This is denoted by a binary variable $A_{\text{HTN}}$. \end{enumerate} Because the number of participants on anti-HTN medications are small, it is difficult to estimate interactions between anti-HTN medications and other treatments.
-We will focus on the interaction between the three-level ART and TDF, i.e., $A^\circ_{\text{ART*TDF}}$.
+This is denoted by a binary variable $A_{\text{HTN}}$. \end{enumerate} Because the number of participants on anti-HTN medications is small, it is difficult to estimate interactions between anti-HTN medications and other treatments.
+We will focus on the interaction between ART and TDF, i.e., $A^\circ_{\text{ART*TDF}}$.